octospacc/sitoctt/en/miscellanea/Raccolta-Videogiochi/Minesweeper.md

 * A game belonging to a distant era in which the concept of "gamification" was alien to everyone, and free-to-play video games were truly free: **not** built specifically to create addiction or pressure on players, as in-app purchases didn't exist.

-Personally, I also call the minefield "**minesweeper**", to joke about an incorrect pseudo-literal translation of the word "minesweeper" (literally but correctly "[minesweeper](https://it.wikipedia.org/Minesweeper) {[:MdTgtBlank:]}") in Italian.
+Personally, I also call the minefield "**minesweeper**", to joke about an incorrect pseudo-literal translation of the word "minesweeper" (literally but correctly "[minesweeper](https://it.wikipedia.org/Minesweeper) ") in Italian.
 At certain moments, in an instant it becomes "**minasp<span style="border: 2px dotted yellow;">i</span>azzante**", when it puts you in front of strange crossroads or intricate bomb placement schemes.

 But, if these are all things that even a third party observer can notice, this apparently simple and office pastime hides much more.
 Minesweeper somehow manages to offer emotions that, again due to the objective circumstances, are difficult to communicate to the world.